In This Article

 Traditional: Fruit and Flowers / Modern: Silk, Appliances

 Depending on which theme you chose, there’s fruit and flowers, because your relationship is growing and blooming; silk, because hopefully your marriage will be smooth; and appliances, because, well, you probably forgot to add something to your registry or need an upgrade on your current gear.
-Bouqs is a reliable delivery service for flowers of varying budgets, if you don’t have a go-to florist (also, buy her flowers more often, you yutz).
+Bouqs is a reliable delivery service for flowers (and planters) of varying budgets, if you don’t have a go-to florist (also, buy her flowers more often, you yutz).
 For fruit, chocolate-covered strawberries might seem obvious, but they’re delicious and, if you’re creative, useful in the bedroom.

 Silk robes and lingerie are always a solid gift, but if you want to be a tad selfish, silk sheets are the way to go–because by year 4, you’ll both probably be old enough to value a good night’s sleep over anything really fun.
 Appliance-wise, there are always phones and tables, but why not go for a $70 three-in-one breakfast station that lets you cook eggs and meats, make toast, and brew coffee all at once – with the promise that you’ll be the one doing all the work.
 Or, a combination of a wine fridge and electric corkscrew would certainly facilitate some romantic evenings.